Chicken Curry is a childhood favorite with tender chicken pieces browned and simmered in a thick curry sauce with sliced onions.

 As with many family recipes, this one has gone through some changes throughout the years.
-I am sure my dad made a few adjustments from the version my grandmother made, just as I have made a few changes from the version my dad made.
-The most notable is that while my dad always uses chicken drumsticks and chicken wings, recently I have found that boneless chicken thighs make eating this dish a little less messy, which is always a plus.
-Now that I mentioned boneless chicken, you may be tempted to use boneless skinless chicken breasts in this recipe, however, I recommend that you don’t.
+My dad made a few changes to my grandmother’s recipe.
+And I have made a few changes from the version my dad made.
+The most notable is instead of chicken drumsticks, I use boneless skinless chicken thighs.
+While I do prefer boneless chicken, I don’t recommend using chicken breasts.
 The amount of cooking time required to get the perfect curry flavor makes chicken breasts quite dry.

 Preheat oven to 300 degrees.